About the algebraic closure of the field of power series in several variables in characteristic zero: Homogeneous elements with respect to an Abhyankar valuation

-From now on we will fix a $\k$-isomorphism $\phi$ between $\wdh{\text{Gr}_{\nu}V_{\nu}}$ and $\wdh{V}_{\nu}$ induced by a proper birational map $\pi$ as in Remark \ref{iso} and we will skip the mention of it in the following.
+From now on we fix an Abhyankar valuation $\nu$ on $\k\lb \x\rb $ and a $\k$-isomorphism $\phi$ between $\wdh{\text{Gr}_{\nu}V_{\nu}}$ and $\wdh{V}_{\nu}$ induced by an injective birational morphism $\pi$ as in Remark \ref{iso} and we will skip to mention it in the following.
 There are several reasons for that.
-The first one is that we are interested by effective results on the algebraic elements over $\F_n$, thus we are interested by valuations which are given effectively and this will be the case essentially through a map $\pi$ as in Remark \ref{ELS}.
-In particular we will investigate more deeply the case of monomial valuations and, in this case, the set of variables $x_1$,..., $x_n$ will be fixed from the beginning, thus $\phi$ is quite natural in this case.
-The last reason is that we will give properties on the $\nu$-support of algebraic elements, and Proposition \ref{Support} will allows us to consider only elements whose $\nu$-support is included in a finitely generated sub-semigroup of $\R_{>0}$, and this fact does not depends on $\phi$.
+The first one is that we are interested in effective results on the algebraic elements over $\k\lb \x\rb $, thus we are interested by valuations which are given effectively and this will be the case essentially through a map $\pi$ as in Remark \ref{ELS}.
+In particular we will investigate more deeply the case of monomial valuations and, in this case, the set of variables $x_1$, \ldots , $x_n$ will be fixed from the beginning, thus $\phi$ is quite natural in this case.
+The last reason is that we will give properties on the $\nu$-support of algebraic elements, and Proposition \ref{Support} will allow us to consider only elements whose $\nu$-support is included in a finitely generated sub-semigroup of $\R_{>0}$, and this fact does not depend on $\phi$.